 You may have to go where the jobs are, however.
 As of 2011, the highest employment concentration was in California, with other high concentrations found in Florida, New York, Texas, and Pennsylvania.
 In all of these states, annual salary was between $58,260 and $81,750.
 If you want to make the most money possible in this career, check out opportunities in the metropolitan California area, where diagnostic medical sonography technicians averaged between $100,000 and $105,000.

-The average salary you can expect also depends on where you work.
+Where you live and work can adversely affect your salary.
 By far, the largest employers of diagnostic medical sonography technicians were in general medical and surgical hospitals, but you can also find work through other sources.
 This all depends on what type of work you are interested in doing and where you can find available positions.
 Other facilities where sonographers can find work include:

 You’ll also be rewarded with a higher salary for staying with a company for a long time, staying registered as a sonographer by taking annual classes, and becoming a specialist by focusing on one type of sonography.
-Continuing to further your education and pursue additional certifications can only help you progress in the field and command a higher salary.
-No matter what career decisions you make, though, this is one job you can expect to be high-paying well into the future.
-And the demand for qualified sonographers continues to grow, so job outlook is positive for this industry.
+Continuing to further your education and pursue additional certifications can only help you progress in the field.

 If you already have a job and don't have time for rigid class schedules, earning a degree online is the way to go.
-With the degree programs listed below, you can earn your health services degree in as little as one or two years.
+With the degree programs listed below, you can earn your health services degree by attending classes with flexible schedules.
 Although there aren't any specific sonography degrees online, a related health services degree is just what you need to jump start your career as an ultrasound tech.

 Kaplan University — The Associate of Applied Science degree in medical assisting from Kaplan University is not a sonography program, but might make a good background for the field .
 It provides an entry-level education perfectly suited for those wishing to go into a career in diagnostic medical sonography.
 Students of this program will learn all the basic skills required of any medical assistant.